intercom/intercom-php/README.md

 $client->nextPage($response->pages);
 ```

-In API version 2.0 subsequent pages for listing contacts can be retreived with:
+In API versions 2.0 and above subsequent pages for listing contacts can be retreived with:

 ```php
 $client->nextCursor($response->pages);